SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/model-simulation.md

 ### Configuring an alternative data source for simulation

 By default, the platform database is used to retrieve the historical data for the simulation of an analytic model.
 You can configure an alternative data source for simulation, for example, if historical data is maintained separately.
 The data source must support HTTP `GET` operations for the required path and query parameters.
-The response to the `GET` operation must conform to the standard JSON format of Cumulocity IoT.
-Refer to the Cumulocity IoT documentation for the data and query parameter formats.
+The response to the `GET` operation must conform to the standard JSON format of {{< product-c8y-iot >}}.
+Refer to the {{< product-c8y-iot >}} documentation for the data and query parameter formats.

 If you want to use an alternative data source for simulation, you need to define the tenant options listed below.
 That is, you need to send 3 separate `POST /tenant/options` requests.
 For detailed information, see the information on the [tenant options](https://cumulocity.com/api/core/#tag/Options) in the {{< openapi >}}.